BDI-pathogens/phyloscanner/phyloflows/vignettes/01_simulating_data.md

 Here is some code to set up simulated data sets.
-The main aim of these simulations are to test the performance of phyloflows MCMC algorithm.
+The main aim of these simulations is to test the performance of phyloflows MCMC algorithm.
 Please read the sections “Our Job” and “Our Solution” on the main page before you go ahead here.